A day in the life of a social media strategist can be hectic.

 - HootSuite: These tools allow you to create teams and assign tasks.
 This way you minimize the chances of forgotten social posts and helps create a clear collaborative team.

-- Human Contact: Yep, the most powerful tool is walking by your teammate’s desk or, if you’re remote, using Skype or other IM tools to chat and video call away.
+- Human Contact: Yep, the most powerful tool is walking by your teammate’s desk or, if you’re remote, using Slack or other IM tools to chat and video call away.

 Step 7: Report on issues and successes